Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media

 "Unless the activities of terrorist organizations are halted, it is not possible for the NATO membership process to progress," he said on Twitter.

-Similar condemnations came from other Turkish officials, with parliament speaker Mustafa Sentop cancelling a visit that his Swedish counterpart was set to make to Turkey on Jan.
-17.
+Swedish Foreign Minister Tobias Billstrom said relations with Turkey were important and condemned the incident as shameless.

+"The government understands that Turkey is reacting, although we regret that the speaker's trip has been postponed," he said in a statement.
+"Implementation of the memorandum continues."

-On Sunday, Kristersson said Sweden was confident Turkey would approve its NATO bid, but would not meet all the conditions Ankara has set.
+On Sunday, Kristersson said Sweden was confident Turkey would approve its NATO bid but it would not meet all the conditions Ankara has set.

-(Additional reporting by Johan Ahlander in Stockholm; Editing by Jonathan Spicer and Angus MacSwan)
+(Additional reporting by Johan Ahlander in Stockholm and Huseyin Hayatsever and Ali Kucukgocmen in Ankara; Editing by Jonathan Spicer and Angus MacSwan)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))